 Veneta Lumi 1990s Desk Lamp

 Materials: Red painted round metal (iron) base.
 Black plastic lid on the bottom.
-Iron goose-neck with a black plastic hose around it, some plastic parts.
-Red aluminium lampshade, white painted inside.
-Bakelite socket.
+Iron goose-neck with a ribbed black plastic tube around it.
+Some plastic parts.
+Red conical aluminium lampshade, painted white inside.
+Bakelite E27 socket.

 Lampshade: ∅ 11,2 x 17 cm / 4.40 x 6.69”

 Base: ∅ 16,7 cm / 6.57”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.